Created: 01/26/2015 6:21 AM WHEC.com

-WASHINGTON (AP) — Regulators have closed a small lender in Illinois, bringing U.S. bank failures this year to 16 after 24 closures in all of 2013.
+WASHINGTON (AP) — Regulators have closed a small lender in Chicago, making it the second U.S. bank failure of 2015 following 18 closures last year.

-The Federal Deposit Insurance Corp. said Friday that it has taken over The National Republic Bank of Chicago, based in Chicago.
+The Federal Deposit Insurance Corp. said Friday that it has taken over Highland Community Bank, which operated two branches.

-U.S. bank failures have been declining since they peaked in 2010 in the wake of the financial crisis and the Great Recession.
+U.S. bank failures have been declining since peaking at 157 in 2010 following the financial crisis and the Great Recession.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)